 What the Study Means for You

-For most women who try to keep a clean, safe home, the results of the ECRHS III study is an imperative call to action.
+For most women who try to keep a clean, safe home, the results of the study are an imperative call to action.

-If you haven’t already, rid your home of the cleaning products that contain ammonia, quaternary disinfectants, chlorine bleach, and other dangerous chemicals!
-What kind of products use such ingredients?
-Most all home cleaning products including disinfectants, bathroom cleaners, toilet cleaners, shower and tub cleaners, scrubs, stain removers, floor cleaners, degreasers, window and glass cleaners, and surface cleaners.
+If you haven’t done so already, now is the time to rid your home of the dangerous national cleaning products that contain so many harmful chemicals!
+What kinds of cleaners are to blame?
+Most all home cleaning products including disinfectants, kitchen cleaners, bathroom cleaners, toilet cleaners, shower and tub cleaners, scrubs, stain removers, floor cleaners, degreasers, window and glass cleaners, and surface cleaners.

 Though the research results have gained some immediate public interest online and in the general news media, it is up to you to not only take care of your own home, but to warn friends, family, and neighbors of the very real consequences of using these conventional home cleaning products.